NM-Radiopharmacology/FDG-NeuroSegmenter/README.md

 ### Quantification ⟶ `quantifier.py`

-To perform the smi-quantitative assessment of [<sup>18</sup>F]FDG PET images, run `quantifier.py`.
+To perform the semi-quantitative assessment of [<sup>18</sup>F]FDG PET images, run `quantifier.py`.
 You will be asked to provide the path to the images (in NIfTI format!) which to quantify.
 There is no need to pre-process or re-organise data.
 If the segmentation folder is not found, segmentation will be performed and the outputs stored in a folder created next to the dataset folder, with the suffix `_FDG-NeuroSegmenter`.
-Pons-based SUVR normalisation will be applied to each image for quantification purposes.
+Pons-based SUVR normalisation<sup>**</sup> will be applied to each image for quantification purposes.
 The output quantification files will be stored in a folder created next to the dataset folder, with the suffix `_FDG-NeuroSegmenter_quantification`.

+Each quantification file stores:
+- `SUVRmean`: the SUVR<sub>mean</sub> in the respective anatomical region for the given [<sup>18</sup>F]FDG PET image.
+- `zscore`: the z-score of `SUVRmean` relative to the cognitively normal cohort.
+- `percentile`: the percentile in which `SUVRmean` is placed relative to the SUVR<sub>mean</sub> distribution of that anatomical region in the cognitively normal cohort.

+<sup>**</sup> <small>By default, an erosion filter (spherical kernel of 3 mm radius) is applied to the segmentation of
+the pons, to minimise the contribution of background/vicinity signal to the normalisation constant.</small>

 ## Acknowledgements